Hendrik-code/spineps/README.md

 | -override_ctd, -oc  | Will override existing centroid files (default: False) |
 | -verbose, -v  | Prints much more stuff, may fully clutter your terminal (default: False) |

-There are a lot more arguments, do `spineps sample -h` to see them.
+There are a lot more arguments, run `spineps sample -h` to see them.

 ### Dataset